We may earn money from the purchase of items mentioned in this post.

 That’s not the case anymore.

-For two consecutive years, with two different employers, I faced the uncertainty of a job layoff.
+For two consecutive years, with two different employers, I found myself preparing for a layoff.
+I had no job security and layoffs were imminent.

 The first time around there was quite a bit of notice that layoffs would be inevitable.
 They told us the timeline for the decisions, but no one knew which positions would be eliminated.